wtoivo/RM2-ODL-quali-book/docs/02-Qualitative_questions.md

 ## Focus Groups

-When you are conducting qualitative research, thinking about the questions you are going to ask your participants is really important to ensure your data will be rich and good quality.
+When you are conducting qualitative research, thinking about the questions you are going to ask your participants is really important to ensure your data will be rich and of good quality.
 You want to write questions that are clear, open-ended and prompt the participants to discuss/share their experiences.
 Here are ten tips for writing good focus group questions:

 1. Ensure that the questions on your Focus Group Schedule are relevant and allow you to explore and possibly answer your research questions.